Mikelanne/wot-companion/notes.md

 [] Only able to click on "user dashboard" when user is logged in // only visible when User is Logged in (maybe remove Nav bar from homepage)
 [] Move the sign up and login forms to their own page?????
 Might not matter that much actually.
 [] when the user logs in and is redirected to dashboard, the username doesn't appear until you refresh the page.
+[] conditional rendering for the user dashboard in the navbar worked at first but once you moved pages, it went away.
+Not staying quite right.
+This is what a store is for typically.